27 Movies Streaming On Netflix That You & Your Parents Will Love

 7. The Fundamentals Of Caring (2016)

-There are a lot of parenting movies on the streaming platform, but this comedic Netflix Original will also be a winner with your parents.
-The Fundamentals of Caring stars Paul Rudd as Ben, a writer attempting to overcome tragedy and divorce by becoming the caretaker for a teenager with muscular dystrophy (Craig Roberts).
+The Fundamentals of Caring stars Paul Rudd as Ben, a writer attempting to overcome tragedy and divorce by caring for a teenager with muscular dystrophy (Craig Roberts).
 The film also stars Selena Gomez and Jennifer Ehle.

 8. Pee-wee’s Big Holiday (2016)

-A political thriller-slash-romance-slash-musical, Dil Se asks the question whether love really can cross all boundaries.
-In this case, deeply rooted trenches of historical pain and betrayal that lead to terrorism.
-This Hindi-language film was a hit upon its 1998 release, and won the Netpac Award at the 1999 Berlin International Film Festival.
-Your folks will be impressed with your highbrow film taste with this one.
+Dil Se asks if love really can cross all boundaries — even those entrenched by generations of conflict.
+This Hindi-language film was a hit with critics upon its 1998 release, and won the Netpac Award at the 1999 Berlin International Film Festival.

 10. Legally Blonde (2001)

 You can’t go wrong watching Legally Blonde with your parents.
-It’s funny, smart, and has one of the most satisfying endings of early-aughts movies.
-For those who need a refresher, Elle Woods is a seemingly ditsy sorority girl who’s just been broken up with.
-Elle follows him to Harvard Law School to win him back, but ends up winning so much more in his place — including her self-respect.
+It’s funny, smart, and has one of the most satisfying endings ever filmed.
+For those who need a refresher, Elle Woods (Reese Witherspoon) is a seemingly ditsy sorority girl who’s just been dumped.
+She follows her ex to Harvard Law School to win him back, but ends up getting so much more — and proving herself to anyone who dared doubt her.

 11. 13th (2016)

-This documentary by filmmaker Ava DuVernay takes a hard look at race and America’s prison-industrial complex, and argues that mass incarceration is essentially an extension of modern day slavery.
-13th is an eye-opener to racial discrepancies in the justice system, and can lead to important conversations with your parents about the topics presented in the film.
+This documentary by filmmaker Ava DuVernay takes a hard look at race and America’s prison-industrial complex, arguing that mass incarceration is essentially an extension of slavery.
+By revealing shocking racial inequities in the justice system, 13th makes a compelling case for abolition.

 12. Lady Bird (2017)

-Lady Bird is one of those films that speaks to many different people; in other words, you don’t need to be a high school girl for this film to impact you.
-Saoirse Ronan stars as the eponymous character (“it’s the titular role!”), who is unsatisfied with her life in suburban Sacramento.
-She dreams of moving to New York City for college, but must first complete her senior year of high school, in spite of all the mediocrity.
+Lady Bird is one of those films that speaks to many different people (in other words, you don’t need to be a high school girl to like this movie about a high school girl).
+Saoirse Ronan stars as the eponymous character (“it’s the titular role!”), a student unsatisfied with her life in suburban California.
+She dreams of moving to New York City for college, but must first manage to whether the remainder of high school.

 13. Surf’s Up (2007)

-Not all the films on this list are super serious — sometimes, you and your parents may want to have a little fun.
-This silly animated film about a penguin who wants to surf features an all-star cast, including Jeff Bridges, Zooey Deschanel, James Wood, and more.
-Surf’s Up is told through the “mockumentary” format, parodying other surfing documentaries like Riding Giants.
+This silly animated film about a penguin who wants to surf features an all-star cast, including the voices of Jeff Bridges, Zooey Deschanel, James Wood, and more.
+It manages to make something special out of its relatively simple premise, cleverly utilizing a “mockumentary” format to parody other surfing documentaries, like Riding Giants.

 14. Mudbound (2017)

-Mudbound is renowned for its moving depiction of racial and social injustice in rural 1940s Mississippi, where two families of farmers — one Black and one white — deal with racism, a dwindling crop season, and PTSD after World War II.
-The film stars Carey Mulligan, Jason Clarke, Garrett Hedlund, and Mary J. Blige, and even landed Blige her first Oscar nomination for Best Supporting Actress.
+Mudbound is renowned for its moving depiction of racial and social injustice in rural 1940s Mississippi.
+The film follows two families of farmers — one Black and one white — as they deal with racism, a dwindling crop season, and PTSD after WWII.
+It features moving performances from Carey Mulligan, Jason Clarke, Garrett Hedlund, and Mary J. Blige — and even landed Blige her first-ever Oscar nomination.

 15. American Factory (2019)